p0358/Fuck_off_EA_App/README.md

 ### What if EA breaks something again?
 Will this keep working forever?

 Given they already broke the older workarounds before a few times, probably not forever.
 In any case, follow this repository for updates (*star the project ;)*) -- if the workaround stops working, I will probably try to update it to work again in the future -- contributions are also welcome.

+### If I try to launch Steam games, EA App's installer comes up instead?

+Just close the installer, and Origin should then still start up.
+If it does not, look at the question below.
+You can avoid the EA App installer running up by selecting the option "Pretend EA App is installed" in the patch's installer.

 ### If I try to launch Steam games, EA App comes up instead of Origin?